mmuneeeb/sudoku-solver/README.md

 # Sudoku Solver
-This is my solution for the freecodeamp sudoku solver quality assurance project from freecodecamp
+This is my solution for the freecodeamp sudoku solver project for Quality Assurace module on freecodecamp.org